Last Modified: March 22, 2022

-At NCTA - The Internet & Television Association (“NCTA,” “we,” “us,” “our,” and similar pronouns), we are committed to safeguarding and preserving the privacy of our visitors and users of our mobile application.
+At NCTA - The Internet & Television Association (“NCTA,” “we,” “us,” “our,” and similar pronouns), we are committed to safeguarding and preserving the privacy of our visitors and users of our website, social media pages, and mobile application.

 What Do We Mean by Personal Information?